quidphp/project/README.md

 - PHP 7.3+ with curl, fileinfo, json, mbstring, pdo, pdo_mysql and openssl
 - Apache or Nginx server
 - Mysql or MariaDB database
-- MacOs, Windows or Linux OS
+- MacOs, Windows or Linux

 The following PHP INI directives are also required:
 - *post_max_size* must be at least 1MB